🤙🏽 About Me

 TIME Initiative

-Selected as 1 of 25 fellows supported by the Academy for Health & Lifespan Research; represent youth in aging biology at major conferences; network with leaders in longevity biotech/academia/VC; host podcast episodes.
+Selected as 1 of 25 fellows supported by the Academy for Health & Lifespan Research; represent early-career scientists in aging biology at international conferences; direct and host TIME Cast, interviewing leaders in aging biology, biotechnology, and policy.

 Nexus Fellowship